nikumu/nikumu/README.md

 1. **[30 Days of JS](https://github.com/nikumu/30-days-of-js)** - A collection of projects created during the 30 Days of Code challenge.
 2. **[A linguagem Scheme](https://github.com/nikumu/scheme-primeiros-passos)** - This project is aimed at beginners who want to learn the functional programming language Scheme.
 3. **[Stickers](https://github.com/commonlispbr/stickers)** - Collection of stickers about Lisp in general and as well Common Lisp.
+4. **[The Final Brain Cell](https://github.com/nikumu/the-final-brain-cell/)** - Game based on a guessing system, where the player has a limited number of attempts to guess a random number.
-4. **[Awesome Esolangs](https://github.com/nikumu/awesome-esolangs)** - Curated list of awesome esoteric programming languages and resources.
+5. **[Awesome Esolangs](https://github.com/nikumu/awesome-esolangs)** - Curated list of awesome esoteric programming languages and resources.

 <br>